Chemical Dosing & Dosing Pumps

 Chemical dosing pumps are very commonly used by engineers in a range of industries from water treatment to process, OEM to effluent, agriculture, livestock, leisure, vehicle wash and more.
 Essentially, dosing procedures are adopted whenever chemical treatment is involved.

-Chemicals that most frequently require treatment include
+Chemicals that are most frequently used in treatment include:

 Sodium Hypochlorite Dosing is very effective in disinfecting and has a broad range of applications.
 Sodium hypochlorite is a widely used chemical, principally for its oxidising nature, anti-microbial properties, and bleaching power on materials such as textiles.
 Calcium Hypochlorite dosing is an alternative, supplied solely in powder form, and must therefore be mixed.